 - a.
 Children who join the family as the result of birth, adoption, or court awarded custody. - b.
 A spouse/partner, subject to criminal background clearance - c.
 A foster child or foster adult if it does not necessitate an increase in the bedroom size, or preservation of a bedroom no longer required to adequately house the assisted family; and - d.
 A Live-in aide, subject to BHA's Reasonable Accommodation process and criminal background clearance.

-BHA will not approve the addition of a new family or household member as described above unless the individual meets BHA's eligibility criteria (see Chapter 3).
+Except as described above, BHA will not approve the addition of a new family or household member unless the person is